-If you are seeing significant bubbles coming out of your return lines into the pool, you probably have an air leak in your filtration system.
-Possibles sources of this problem are low pool water levels, leaks around the strainer lid, leaks in the unions, or leaks in the pump seals .
+If you are seeing a significant number of bubbles coming out of your return lines into the pool, you probably have an air leak in your filtration system.
+Possible sources of this problem are low pool water levels, leaks around the strainer lid, leaks in the unions or leaks in the pump seals.
 For optimum pool pump operation, the source of the leak must be identified and corrected.

 Tips & Warnings

 Step by Step

 Your swimming pool filtration system has two sections: the suction side (from the pool to the pump) and the discharge side (from the pump to the pool).
 Check the strainer pot of your pump.
 If you see a significant number of air bubbles moving through the strainer pot, you know that the air leak is somewhere on the suction side of the system plumbing before or at the pump.

 Go over to the pool and check the water level.
 Ideally the pool water level should be at least halfway up the skimmer intake.
 If the water level is below this level, the skimmer is probably sucking air into the skimmer pipe to the pump.
 This is a simple problem to resolve.
 Simply fill the pool to the halfway point of the skimmer.
 Also check that nothing is holding up the flap of the skimmer opening to the pool.
 This could also let air into the skimmer suction pipe.

 If the pool water level is adequate, your next step is to check the strainer lid on the pump.
 If it is not on tightly, you may be sucking in air around the lid.
 To check the lid, first TURN OFF THE POWER TO THE PUMP at the breaker box.